desstopsatyourservice/DAYS/README.md

 Dockerfile here if you want to rebuild your own image: https://github.com/desstopsatyourservice/DAYS/blob/main/client/Dockerfile

+## Deployment
+DAYS is currently supporting AWS deployment mode only.
+If you wish to deploy via AWS ECS, a sample deployment task definition can be found here: https://github.com/desstopsatyourservice/DAYS/blob/main/deploy/aws/task-definition.json

 ## For the developers 💻
 We use development containers for all developments, and you can refer to the respective devcontainers setup here:
 - Server: https://github.com/desstopsatyourservice/DAYS/tree/main/server/.devcontainer
 - Client: https://github.com/desstopsatyourservice/DAYS/tree/main/client/.devcontainer

 This enables you to easily contribute to DAYS, even by using DAYS! 🙂

+W